los-cocos/cocos-testcmp/readme.rst

   More pythons can be added anytime later, it is best to provide and configure in advance to have less things to worry when running the tests.

-- Adjust repo URLs if using forks or other git protocol, casual users can left as it comes.
+- Adjust repo URLs if using forks or other git protocol.
   Repos to configure are for packages 'remembercases', 'cocos2d', 'pyglet' Example for remembercases::